wtraylor/trace21ka_for_lpjguess/README.md

 - `scripts/`:
     + `add_modern_monthly_PRECC_PRECL.sh`: Add the CCSM3 precipitation variables `PRECC` and `PRECL` to `PRECT`.
     + `aggregate_modern_trace.py`: Create monthly means of the TraCE-21ka output of most recent times and write it to NetCDF files in the heap.
+    + `calculate_bias.py <VAR>`: Create a NetCDF file containing the monthly bias of TraCE compared to the CRUNCEP data.
     + `install_miniconda.sh`: Download and install [Miniconda](https://conda.io/miniconda.html) in the subdirectory `miniconda3/`.
     + `install_nco.sh`: Install [NCO](http://nco.sourceforge.net/) locally through `conda`.
     + `install_python_packages.sh`: Install all necessary Python packages locally in `miniconda3/` using `pip`.